Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 {% img src="staked_ada_u_turn.png" alt="staked_ada_u_turn" %}

-### Binance is Back with New Pools for K=1000!
+### Binance is Back with New Pools for K=1000

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">annnd Binance is back.
 New Pools fully configured for k=1000.<br><br>hat tip to <a href="https://twitter.com/earncoinpool?ref_src=twsrc%5Etfw">@earncoinpool</a> and <a href="https://twitter.com/KpunToN00b?ref_src=twsrc%5Etfw">@KpunToN00b</a> (Homer J AAA) in our Matrix Group Edits Chat! <br><br>All are welcome to join &amp; help be an On-Chain <a href="https://twitter.com/hashtag/Cardano?src=hash&amp;ref_src=twsrc%5Etfw">#Cardano</a> Guardians (dm for a username).<a href="https://t.co/9gCb4iD0g0">https://t.co/9gCb4iD0g0</a> <a href="https://t.co/1b2Q5VmGAf">pic.twitter.com/1b2Q5VmGAf</a></p>&mdash; BALANCE (@BalanceData22) <a href="https://twitter.com/BalanceData22/status/1663720822937190401?ref_src=twsrc%5Etfw">May 31, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 So Binance is back.
 They still have their 64 BNP Pools, but low and behold they are creating new pools for K=1000 (or 32MAda) configuration.
 Insider tip offs, or smart and proactive?

 Regardless, the new pools stole our friend [BrotherShip Pool's](https://twitter.com/BrothershipPool) Ticker **BSP**!
 How rude.
-Now, how will people know who is the real BSP of the Cardano Single Pool Alliance.
+Now how will people know who is the real BSP of the Cardano Single Pool Alliance.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Will the real slim shady, please stand up... <a href="https://t.co/D64IPsPvem">pic.twitter.com/D64IPsPvem</a></p>&mdash; BALANCE (@BalanceData22) <a href="https://twitter.com/BalanceData22/status/1663714167021355008?ref_src=twsrc%5Etfw">May 31, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>